rockdaboot/wget2/docs/wget2.md

 ### `--ocsp`

-  Enable OCSP server access to check the possible revocation the HTTPS server certificate(s) (default: on).
+  Enable OCSP server access to check the possible revocation the HTTPS server certificate(s) (default: off).

   This procedure is pretty slow (connect to server, HTTP request, response) and thus we support OSCP stapling (server sends OCSP response within TLS handshake) and persistent OCSP caching.